ffes/domoticz-buienradar/ReadMe.md

 Now go to **Setup**, **Hardware** in your Domoticz interface.
 There you add "Buienradar.nl (Weather lookup)".

+Enter the latitude and longitude for your location.
+I hope there is a decent way to get this information from your Domoticz settings, but I haven't found it yet.

 In the log you should see the plugin coming to life, picking the weather station nearby and adding "Temperature" information to your interface.